Urgent Care

 Holidays: Closed Thanksgiving Day and Christmas Day.
 Christmas Eve and New Year’s Eve hours 8 am – 3 pm.
 All other holidays 8 am – 6 pm.

 *Special hours of operation and closures info: Due to heavy patient volumes, our ability to see walk-in patients may change throughout the day or close.
+Get in line to hold a spot for tomorrow starting at midnight.

 Here for the unexpected